 Despite the popular pick with 88% of participants picking a NO, I'm confident in Florida's ability tonight at home.
 I'll start with their opponents, the Winnipeg Jets who are coming into this one off a hard-fought 6-4 win against the Tampa Bay Lightning last night.
 What instantly popped to mind was tired legs on the back end of a back-to-back for the Jets.
-Florida on the other hand have not played since since New Years Eve and come in a well-rested team.
-Aleksander Barkov is scheduled to miss this tilt with a lower-body injury which is a blow to Florida's offense but they have more than capable players in Jagr, Trochek and Marchessault to pick up the slack.
+Florida, on the other hand, has not played since New Year's Eve and come in a well-rested team.
+Aleksander Barkov is scheduled to miss this tilt with a lower-body injury which is a blow to Florida's offense but they have more than capable players in Jagr, Trochek, and Marchessault to pick up the slack.
 The Jets have actually given up four or more goals in their previous three games and I can very well see this tired club giving up a four-spot again.

 The team will most likely feature G Michael Hutchinson between the pipes who has given up 6 and 5 goals to the Islanders and Blue Jackets respectively in his last two starts.
 He's 4-7-2 on the season with a 3.18 GAA and .894 SV% which doesn't exactly bode well for the Jets.
 Hutchinson wasn't in goal the last time these two teams played, a 4-3 SO win for the Jets.
 But I'm very much expecting a similar high-scoring affair.
 Florida average 2.44 goals per game at home which is only T-23rd in the league but the rest factor is why I'm leaning towards a YES here.
 If Florida can pick up a couple goals throughout the first two periods, fatigue will become a factor in the third and we could very well see an empty-netter being the decider in this pick.

 Pick 2 - Which team will win? - New York Rangers @ Philadelphia Flyers - 8 pm ET